Cesare Bovo: Style of play

 A central defender, Bovo was originally a left-back, but equally capable of playing in a back-line of 3 or 4 defenders.
 Bovo is noted for his ball control and is a free-kick specialist, possessing a strong shot from range.

 Coaching career

 After retirement, Bovo joined Fabio Liverani's coaching staff at Lecce as a technical collaborator for the 2019–20 Serie A season.
 He successively followed Liverani at Parma for the 2020–21 Serie A season.
-On 8 June 2022, he signed for Cagliari as part of Fabio Liverani's staff.
+On 8 June 2022, he signed for Cagliari as part of Fabio Liverani's staff, a position he left in December of the same year following Liverani's sacking.

+In the summer of 2023, he returned to Palermo, joining Eugenio Corini's first-team coaching staff.
+He then stayed on under new manager Michele Mignani and eventually left by the end of the 2023–24 season.

+On 1 April 2025, Bovo returned to work for Palermo, this time being appointed in charge of the Under-17 team.